AgnesCorpuz/email-translator-blueprint/blueprint/index.md

 ---
-title: Build a chat translation assistant with the AWS Translate service
+title: Build an email translation assistant with the AWS Translate service
 author: agnes.corpuz
 indextype: blueprint
 icon: blueprint
 image: images/flowchart.png
 category: 6
 summary: |
-  This Genesys Cloud Developer Blueprint provides instructions for building an email translation assistant which uses the AWS Translate service to allow customers and agents to chat in their preferred languages.
-The chat translation assistant automatically translates everything in the interaction window in real-time.
+  This Genesys Cloud Developer Blueprint provides instructions for building an email translation assistant which uses the AWS Translate service to allow customers and agents to email in their preferred languages.
+The email translation assistant automatically translates everything in the interaction window in real-time.
 ---

-This Genesys Cloud Developer Blueprint provides instructions for building an email translation assistant which uses the AWS Translate service to allow customers and agents to chat in their preferred languages.
-The chat translation assistant automatically translates everything in the interaction window in real-time.
+This Genesys Cloud Developer Blueprint provides instructions for building an email translation assistant which uses the AWS Translate service to allow customers and agents to email in their preferred languages.
+The email translation assistant automatically translates everything in the interaction window in real-time.

 ![Email translation assistant](images/flowchart.png "Email translation assistant")